hellnegro/HotelReservationSystem/README.md

 # HotelReservationSystem
 The automation system we created for our CENG201 course

+This project is designed to learn the basics of OOP.
+The purpose of this project is to register the customers to the hotel, while doing this, it checks the availability of the rooms in the hotel and carries out the transactions accordingly.
+In addition, it also handles the customer's checkout and payment method.
+One of the additional features is that customers can add special services (such as wake up, breakfast service)

 ## Setup

 1. First you need to download the Qt interface development tool.